 The Transforming Forensics programme is a national programme that released a business case in 2017 and a prospectus in 2018 to create a Forensics Capability Network (FCN).
 Both of these documents have been reviewed through the governance structures that exist in the 7Forces for regional work.
-However, the decision made by the 7Forces was not to subscribe to the FCN at this time, but to remain open to the potential for future membership, and continue to engage with the Transforming Forensics Programme.
+However, the decision made by the 7Forces was not to subscribe to the FCN at this time, but to remain open to the potential for future membership and continue to engage with the Transforming Forensics Programme.

-The 7Force programme includes a forensics workstream, presented a business case for a replacement Forensics Case Management System following evaluation of final tenders and identification of a preferred solution and supplier to 7Forces Summit in January 2021.
+The 7Force Programme includes a forensics workstream, and have presented a business case for a replacement Forensics Case Management System.
+Following evaluation of final tenders and identification of a preferred solution and supplier at 7Forces Summit in January 2021, the 7F team are now working with force business leads on planning and implementation of the new system with a go-live planned for Autumn 2022.
 The service improvement will be clarified from the benefits identified.
-National roll out is expected in 2021/22.